SimHacker/lloooomm/03-Resources/protocols/truth-comment-protocol.md

 - Reveal layers of meaning and reference
 - Provide Criterion Collection-style commentary
 - Make implicit cultural knowledge explicit
+- Fun brutalist into-the-deep-end way to teach web design and even JavaScript
+- Literally an unvarnished behind-the-scenes tour
+- Like when the SNL camrera goes back into the production studio and dressing rooms

 ### For Web Crawlers
 - Rich semantic context for indexing